execute binaries from Python packages in isolated environments

 Install a Package

 The install command is the preferred way to globally install binaries from python packages on your system.
-It creates an isolated virtual environment for the package, then ensures the package's binaries are accessible on your $PATH.
-(It does not link to the package's dependencies at this time, though that is under consideration.)
+It creates an isolated virtual environment for the package, then in a folder on your PATH creates symlinks to all the binaries provided by the installed package.
+It does not link to the package's dependencies.

 The result: binaries you can run from anywhere, located in packages you can cleanly upgrade or uninstall.
 Guaranteed to not have dependency version conflicts or interfere with your OS's python packages.
 All without running